 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 AppLovin's free cash flow came in at $223.7 million in Q2, up 110% year on year.

-AppLovin has generated $730.6 million in free cash flow over the last twelve months, an impressive 25.1% of revenues.
-This extremely high FCF margin is a result of AppLovin asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+AppLovin has generated $847.6 million in free cash flow over the last 12 months, an eye-popping 29.4% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

 Key Takeaways from AppLovin's Q2 Results

-With a market capitalization of $6.43 billion AppLovin is among smaller companies, but its more than $1.25 billion in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+Sporting a market capitalization of $10.5 billion, more than $876.2 million in cash on hand, and positive free cash flow over the last 12 months, we believe that AppLovin is attractively positioned to invest in growth.